How to Self-tape Auditions

 - If you’re using a reader, make sure they aren’t too loud.

-- Don’t go too far from the camera (unless you have en external microphone).
+- Don’t go too far from the camera (unless you have an external microphone).

-- Frame in a mid-close shot unless requested otherwise (chest to top of head).
+- Frame in a mid-close shot unless requested otherwise (mid-close shot means seeing from your chest to the top of your head).

 - Sit or stand depending on what feels comfortable/appropriate for the scene.

-- Don’t do too many takes - If you can’t get it in 3 takes, take some time out, then try again.
+- Don’t do too many takes - If you can’t get it in three takes, take some time to pause and then then try again

 Converting the video file